In this post, we will take you through everything you need to know about iron supplements during pregnancy. You’ll learn about:

 Folic acid, or folate, is important to reduce the risk of neural tubal defects such as spina bifida, Omega fatty acids help the brain grow and develop and vitamin D regulates other minerals and is responsible for healthy bone formation.
 All things that your growing baby needs.

 As mentioned, the amount of iron you need during pregnancy hugely increases.
 Many women, without being aware, might not have enough in their diet already.
 Why is this?
 Well, risk factors include having heavy periods, having a restricted diet such as vegan or vegetarian, having a lifestyle that includes endurance exercise, having an unbalanced or poor diet, having an underlying condition such as Crohn’s or thalassemia and having a history of inadequate iron, which you might not even know about!

-Your doctor will probably order a blood test around the 15-20 week mark, but this doesn’t check whether your iron stores while pregnant will be enough throughout each trimester.
+Although you get your bloods checked at your booking appointment (between 12 and 14 weeks) this doesn’t check whether your iron stores while pregnant, will be enough.
 You don’t get your bloods rechecked until your 3rd trimester so, between your first blood check and 3rd trimester blood check, many women are not getting enough iron and therefore iron supplements while pregnant are important.

 As 50% of pregnancies are unplanned, it’s a really good idea to take vitamin and iron supplements prior to conception or as soon as you find out you are pregnant.

 Iron supplements in pregnancy